 Since this automation starts MS Teams chats automatically whenever a new epic is created (which is not necessarily your personal project), you should not use your personal credentials as the sender.

-Follow the link next to the service user tab in the automation settings to set them up.
+Follow the link (arrow) next to the service user tab to set them up.

 We recommend to set-up a template before configuring the automation.
 To do so, go to your space settings.
 Alternatively, you can do so when clicking on the arrow.